 >>>>> Spring : April 1 >>> Summer : July 1 >>> Fall : November 1

 Commencement is the annual ceremony during which recognition is given to students who have or will complete their degree in the current academic year.
-May 2016 Commencement will be held on Friday, May 6 at 7:30 p.m.
+Commencement is changing for May 2017!
+So far, Commencement will be held in the CASC Hamilton Auditorium on Saturday, May 6.
+The times are yet to be announced.
+Graduates and graduate candidates will be notified in late March about where and when their graduation ceremony will be held.

 CASC Commencement is held once a year, in May, and on the Saturday before final exams week in the spring term.
 The Graduation Committee will mail letters to all eligible graduates and graduate candidates and invite them to participate in May’s Commencement activities.
-Letters are mailed during the first week in April of each year and five weeks prior to Commencement.
+Letters are mailed during the last week in March of each year and five weeks prior to Commencement.

 Students may contact the Commencement Committee Chairman Bill Gann at 918-647-1215, firstname.lastname@example.org, or in person at the FL Holton Business Center on the Poteau campus for questions concerning Commencement ceremony and practice.
 Any special needs for the Commencement ceremony should be addressed to Mr. Gann.